 West of Lancs CRP – Preston to Ormskirk, Wigan to Southport & Wigan to Kirkby.

 The CRPs are ‘managed’ on a day to day basis by Richard Watts, Rail Development Team Manager with Lancashire County Council.
-Alongside Richard are two Community Rail Development Officers, Brian Haworth and Simon Clarke and two Community Rail Education Development Officers, Daisy Chapman-Chamberlain and Emily Elliott, who are funded by contributions from Arriva Rail North and other partners.
+Alongside Richard are two Community Rail Development Officers, Brian Haworth and Simon Clarke and Community Rail Education Development Officer, Daisy Chapman-Chamberlain, who are funded by contributions from Arriva Rail North and other partners.

 Richard started out as a history teacher but was the ‘father’ of many rail user groups in the 1980s & 90s including the Ormskirk & Preston Travellers Association (OPTA & now the Ormskirk, Preston & Southport Travellers Association OPTSA), Ribble Valley Rail (RVR), the South Fylde Line Rail Users Association (SFLRUA) and the Lancaster and Skipton Rail Users Group (LASRUG).
 He was also involved in the creation of many Friends of Stations groups and Station Partnerships well before the rest of the country caught on to this idea.
 His role as Rail Development Team Manager with LCC has seen him involved in the creation of three transport interchanges at Burscough Bridge, Carnforth and Clitheroe and also the County’s project manager in the building of Accrington Eco Station and the new station build at Buckshaw Village, between Leyland and Chorley.